What is a Consumer Proposal in Edmonton?

 Proposal completion and credit repair

 This will provide you with a financial fresh start as remaining amount owing on your debts is written off.
 There are some debts that are not discharged – ie. child support, fines imposed by the court, student loans younger than 7 years – that you will still have to pay with the proposal is over.
 As part of the assessment process we have reviewed these debts to with you so you would have known if any of your debts would fall into this category prior to filing the consumer proposal.

 Using the knowledge gained from the counselling sessions, you will have already worked on rebuilding your credit during the term of the proposal and you should be on your way to repairing and rebuilding your credit.

-The advantages of a consumer proposal:
+The Advantages of a Consumer Proposal

-Upon completion, you’ll be debt-free after paying off only a portion of your total unsecured debt.
+1. Upon completion, you’ll be debt-free after paying off only a portion of your total unsecured debt.

+2. You’re protected from your creditors because of the “stay of proceedings” that prevents creditors from taking further legal action against you.
 Proposals are binding throughout the entirety of its administration.
 A proposal that is approved by greater than 50% of creditors is binding on 100% of creditors — even the ones who vote against the proposal or opt-out of the process.

-Proposals are a viable way of settling your debt because you are offered more money to creditors than bankruptcy which is in your creditors’ best financial interests.
+3. Proposals are a viable way of settling your debt because you are offered more money to creditors than bankruptcy which is in your creditors’ best financial interests.

-Proposals have fewer reporting requirements.
+4. Proposals have fewer reporting requirements.
 In a bankruptcy, you would be required to report your financial situation to the Trustee each month.
 In consumer proposals, there are no reporting obligations required during the term of the proposal unless you decide to include them as a term of your proposal.

-You are free to deal with your assets as you see fit during the term of the proposal.
+5. You are free to deal with your assets as you see fit during the term of the proposal.
 In comparison in a bankruptcy, your current assets are controlled by the Trustee and your future assets could also need to be paid into the bankruptcy too.

-Proposal payments are consistent and predictable.
+6. Proposal payments are consistent and predictable.
 You’re able to determine how much you can pay monthly within the restrictions of your budget — and add new income will not cause your payments to increase.
 If you’re able, you can choose to pay down your proposal quickly without consequence, shortening the term of the proposal.

-Proposals only affect your credit bureau for 3 years after completion, and we work with you to help you understand how to repair and rebuild your credit rating.
+7. Proposals only affect your credit bureau for 3 years after completion, and we work with you to help you understand how to repair and rebuild your credit rating.

 Upon successfully making all payments and attending 2 counselling sessions your debts will be legally written off — subject to a few restrictions — letting you build your financial future once again.